 Sign up to receive text messages from MAFP regarding advocacy alerts, CME and professional development event information, and must-know news impacting the practice of family medicine in Michigan.

 Serving on a Board and/or committee provides an inside connection and offers an important role in shaping the activities, direction, and strategic work of MAFP and/or Family Medicine Foundation of Michigan.
-Applications are due March 1 with service beginning in August.
+Committee applications extended to May 1 with service beginning in August.

 Each year, the MAFP Board of Directors selects one delegate per special constituency (women, new physicians, minority physicians, international medical graduates, and LGBT physicians/physician allies to represent Michigan at AAFP's National Conference of Constituency Leaders, held in the spring in Kansas City, MO.
 Applications from active physician members are accepted until November 26.